SolaceSamples/solace-samples-semp/README.md

 These tutorials apply to the SEMP API starting in version 2.
 For older versions of the SEMP API, you can see the [Legacy SEMP Documentation](http://docs.solacesystems.com/SEMP/Using-SEMP-to-Manage-and-Monitor-Routers.htm)

+**Note**: Currently SEMP v2 is only supported on Solace message router appliances running SolOS version 7.2.2 and above.
+Solace virtual message router will add SEMP v2 support in the near future.

 ## Contents

 This repository contains code and matching tutorial walk throughs for different basic scenarios.
 It is best to view the associated [tutorials landing page](https://solacesamples.github.io/solace-samples-semp/).